 It’s important to consider the potential short and long-term implications.

-A possible upside to gaining early access to your super is that it may enable you to resolve a serious issue in the short term, whether that be medical treatment with the potential to improve your life, or an injection of cash to help with severe financial hardship.
-Early access can provide vital funds to those in need who cannot use savings or access a loan.
+A possible upside to gaining early access to your super is that it may enable you to resolve a serious issue in the short term, such as helping to pay for IVF.

 Other key considerations

 The path to applying for early access to super can be lengthy, complex and an emotionally-challenging undertaking.
 It may be difficult to predict whether your claim will be approved as the eligibility criteria are fairly strict.
-It’s for this reason that there are companies who offer to help facilitate the process for you.
-It’s important to note that these companies typically use the same application process you would follow if you were applying yourself – they simply offer to take the process out of your hands for a fee.
+It’s for this reason that there are companies who, for a fee, offer to help facilitate the process for you.
+It’s important to note that these companies typically use the same application process you would follow if you were applying yourself.

 It may be worth carefully considering whether you need to involve a third party, such as a legal expert, depending on your circumstances.

-Additionally, be aware that the ATO warns consumers of illegal schemes that claim to offer early access by transferring your super into a self-managed fund, and states that heavy penalties can apply to those who participate in these schemes.
+Also, be aware that the ATO warns consumers of illegal schemes that claim to offer early access by transferring your super into a self-managed fund, and heavy penalties can apply to those who participate in these schemes.

 About Dominic Woolrych

-Dominic Woolrych is the CEO of online legal platform, LawPath.
+Dominic Woolrych is the CEO of online legal platform, Lawpath.
 He’s a lawyer with prior experience at international law firm, MinterEllison.
+Dominic is an Adjunct Professor at the University of Technology, Sydney and previously worked as a criminal solicitor at the Public Interest Advocacy Centre and at the International Court of Justice.